top of page

 What followed was about 2 miles of undulating trails before we got to a steep downhill where I let myself lean into the hill and pick up some speed, which I paid for (quads so tight I had to walk down the stairs backwards for a few days).

-Then came some on road climbs with occasional declines to keep up interested.
-Before I knew it we were going through a gate which was to take up back to the trails for more climbing.
+Then came some on-road climbs with occasional declines to keep up interest.
+Before I knew it we were going through a gate that was to take us back to the trails for more climbing.
 At about 12 miles in, and still with the front group, we reached another aid station.
 I was the only one who stopped due to the fact the others only had about 2 miles left to go (the loop came closer to 14 miles).

-Embarking on the second lap in first place and not knowing what kind of lead I had was a exciting feeling.
+Embarking on the second lap in the first place and not knowing what kind of lead I had was an exciting feeling.

-The first mile on the second lap was a nice decent down the now familiar road, but the sight of the uphill on my right was haunting me.
-I managed to run all the way up it without dying.
+The first mile on the second lap was a nice descent down the now familiar road, but the sight of the uphill on my right was haunting me.
+I managed to run up it without dying.

 The following miles were the tough grassy trails the same as the previous lap, these miles I decided to take a little bit easier to prevent myself from blowing up later in the race.

-I got the aid station at 16 miles, refueled for about a minute and then continued on my way.
+I got to the aid station at 16 miles, refueled for about a minute, and then continued on my way.

-By the time I had covered the undulating trails which lead to the steep downhill road I was battered.
-My quads hurt so bad the downhill's were worse than the uphill's.
+By the time I had covered the undulating trails that led to the steep downhill road, I was battered.
+My quads hurt so bad the downhills were worse than the uphills.

-Knowing that the smart thing to do was to put my ego to the side, allow him to catch up and to work together against the course, I decided to sprint down this hill at a stupid pace (sub 6 mile pace at mile 18).
+Knowing that the smart thing to do was to put my ego to the side, allow him to catch up, and work together against the course, I decided to sprint down this hill at a stupid pace (the sub-6-mile pace at mile 18).

-I got to the the point in the hill where we had turned before, and turned right, looked up to see I had make a sizeable gap on my friend and continued to bomb it down this hill for about a further 3 minutes.
+I got to the point in the hill where we had turned before, turned right, looked up to see I had made a sizeable gap on my friend, and continued to bomb it down this hill for about a further 3 minutes.
 I remember looking around and realised I don't recognise this part of the course from the last lap.
 Then I heard my phone ringing in my bag.

-Knowing I had to turn around and head up the hill I had just ran down so quick was heart-breaking.
+Knowing I had to turn around and head up the hill I had just run down so quickly was heartbreaking.

 I knew the smart thing to do was to close this gap slowly and hold a pace in which I could reel him in over the next 5 miles or so.
 So, I decided to push as hard as I could, get the bit between my teeth, and catch him as fast as possible.

-Closing in on mile 24, knowing I had about 4.5 miles to go (partly my fault for going the wrong way), was were I decided to make my move.
+Closing in on mile 24, knowing I had about 4.5 miles to go (partly my fault for going the wrong way), was where I decided to make my move.

 I pushed on the hills where I knew he would be hurting the most (this was hell for me too but I pretended I was feeling good).
-A gap grew fast and the last miles gruelling.
-Considering I felt physically finished by about half way, I had gone the wrong way, my friend managed to catch me which I never thought possible, it was fair to say I was surprised to find a second wind.
+A gap grew fast and the last miles grueling.
+Considering I felt physically finished by about halfway, I had gone the wrong way, my friend managed to catch me which I never thought possible, it was fair to say I was surprised to find a second wind.

 Overall, I would highly recommend this race to anyone who wants a challenge!